Four Ways to Stop Feeling Insecure in Your Relationships

 When you start to notice that sinking feeling of insecurity there are a few things you can do:

-1. Take stock of your value.
+1. Take stock of your value

 When you feel insecure, you are often focused on something you feel is lacking about you.
-In most well-matched relationships, each partner brings different qualities and strengths that compliment the other.
+In most well-matched relationships, each partner brings different qualities and strengths that complement the other.
 It is possible to be equals in different ways.
-In order to feel more secure in a relationship it helps to know what you have to offer to the other person.
+To feel more secure in a relationship it helps to know what you have to offer to the other person.
 You don’t have to be rich or beautiful to offer something—personality characteristics are far more important to the overall quality of a relationship.
 Think about the traits you have as a person—you may be nice, trustworthy, funny, kind, or a good communicator.
 These are traits most people value in a partner.
 And think about how you make the other person’s life better: Do you make them feel loved, supported, and happy?
 These are things everyone wants to feel in a relationship, but many often don’t.
 Focus on what you offer instead of what you feel you lack; this will change your perspective.
 If the other person doesn’t appreciate what you have to offer, that’s his or her loss.

-2. Build your self-esteem.
+2. Build your self-esteem

 Research shows that people with more relationship insecurity tend to have poorer self-esteem.
 When you aren’t feeling good about who you are on the inside, it is natural to want to look outside of yourself for validation.
 However, trying to feel good by getting approval from your partner is a losing situation for any relationship.
 When your well-being depends on someone else, you give away all of your power.
 A healthy partner won’t want to carry this kind of burden and it can push him or her away.
 Feeling good about who you are is a win-win for the relationship.
 You get to enjoy the sense of well-being that comes with genuinely liking yourself, and self-confidence is an attractive quality that makes your partner want to be closer to you.